octatone/MagiConsole/README.md

 ## Environment Variables

-MagiConsole can be configured via the command line using envinronment variables:
+MagiConsole can be configured via the command line using environment variables:

   - `MLOG` sets the namespace regex pattern